Prof. Paul Thomas

 American Truffle Company™

-Dr. Thomas was also the winning business proposal and recipient of an investment grant offer on BBC’s Dragon’s Den program (Shark Tank for us American viewers).
-He has since appeared regularly on TV and radio programs, and numerous publications have written about Dr. Thomas including the Wall Street Journal, BBC, the New York Times and Financial Times.
+Prof. Thomas was also the winning business proposal and recipient of an investment grant offer on BBC’s Dragon’s Den program (Shark Tank for us American viewers).
+He has since appeared regularly on TV and radio programs, and numerous publications have written about Prof. Thomas including the Wall Street Journal, BBC, the New York Times and Financial Times.

 After years of patiently and consistently applying scientific methodologies to ATC truffle orchards, Paul and Robert saw the first scientifically cultivated truffle harvest in March 2015 in the UK, followed by consistent harvests in South Africa, Macedonia and the U.S.